oktadev/okta-blog/_source/_posts/2020-06-29-aspnet-core-mongodb.md

 title: "Build a Basic CRUD App with ASP.NET Core 3.0 and MongoDB"
 author: lee-brandt
 by: advocate
-communities: [devops,security,mobile,.net,java,javascript,go,php,python,ruby]
+communities: [.net,mongodb]
-description: ""
+description: "A quick introduction to ASP.NET Core with MongoDB as a data store."
-tags: []
+tags: [aspnet, dotnet, mongodb]
 tweets:
 - "Want to learn how to use MongoDB as the data store for your ASP.NET Core applications?
 Check this out!"
 - "Building an ASP.NET Core app and want to use MongoDB but don't know where to start?
 Start here!"